praveenakumara/ELK-ubuntu/README.md

 # Go to Network section and uncomment (network.host:0.0.0.0) and replace your system IP with

+network.host: 0.0.0.0
-# network.host: 0.0.0.0 And you need to add this line discovery.seed_hosts: [ ] in discovery section
+discovery.seed_hosts: [  ] in discovery section

 # second step is go to the BEGIN SECURITY AUTO CONFIGURATION and here you need to replace this true with false as shown in below: